benjisho/benjisho-DevOps-Essentials/exercises/prometheus-monitoring.md

         ```
         This command will search the entire filesystem (/) for any file named prometheus.yml and display the paths where it is found.
 2. Specify the scrape configuration to determine the targets from which Prometheus should collect metrics.
 For example:
+   - This will configure Prometheus to monitor itself
    ```
    global:
      scrape_interval: 15s